Elektroarzt/simplebus2-mqtt-bridge/README.md

   misinterpreted.
 Neither myself nor any of the contributors to this project provide any warranty or will assume any responsibility for any damage you cause yourself or others by using this project.

+## Credits
+The project originated from the excellent foundational work on the Simplebus2 protocol by [plusvic](https://github.com/plusvic).
+These fundamentals will not be reiterated and can be found [here](https://github.com/plusvic/simplebus2-intercom).